sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6000 - computed-field-methods/1450 - suppress-output.md

 | id (**required**)         | `suppressOutput`                         |                                                              |
 | source_ids (**required**) | array of field ids in the current config | The id of the fields to exclude from the extraction output.<br/> In advanced use cases, configure [field execution order](doc:field-order) to prevent unintential null output from other computed field methods.
 For an example, see [Zip sections example](doc:sections-example-zip). |

-The following example shows suppressing a raw "driver's name" field and outputting the last name.
+The following example shows suppressing a raw "driver's name" field and outputting the split last name.

 **Config**